Bosch-0/Project-Muggle/README.md

 ![banner image](https://github.com/Bosch-0/Project-Muggle/blob/master/assets/images/bannerimage.png "Banner Image")

 # 🧙‍ What is Project Muggle?
 Project Muggle is an initiative started in the [Bitcoin Design community](https://github.com/BitcoinDesign) to improve the design focus of applications developed by the [Bitcoin Core project](https://bitcoincore.org/).
-The Bitcoin Core project maintains and releases the open source Bitcoin client called “[Bitcoin Core](https://github.com/bitcoin).”
+The Bitcoin Core project maintains and releases an open source Bitcoin client called “[Bitcoin Core](https://github.com/bitcoin).”
 Bitcoin Core is (currently) the primary reference implementation for the digital currency Bitcoin (BTC).

 Bitcoin has yet to break out of the non-magical community (programming wizards) into the world of ordinary human beings (muggles).
 Design is one way to help bridge this gap and make the magical internet money known as bitcoin more accessible to the average person.